-Originally, the homeowner was having bad problems with Ice dams and roof leaks.
-Originally the roof had “ice belt” made of copper, but it only covered the bottom 2 feet of the roof and as we discovered later, during a roof tear-off, it was tucked under the shingles above it by only 2-3 inches.
-Needles to say, this copper ice-belt did not work as it was intended to and the ice dams were still creating leaks.
-After a while, to solve the Ice Dams problem the home owner installed large sheets of aluminum.
+Originally, the homeowner was having bad problems with Ice dams and leaks.
+Originally, the roof had an “ice belt” made of copper, but it only covered the bottom 2 feet of the roof and as we discovered later, during tear-off, it was tucked under the shingles above it by only 2-3 inches.
+Needles to say, this copper ice-belt did not work as it was intended to, and the ice dams were still creating leaks.
+After a while, to solve the Ice Dams problem the homeowner installed large sheets of aluminum.

 These were new and improved ice belt sheets, and Ice dams were no longer as bad of a problem.
-But now, after each winter storm, snow would accumulate on the roof, and the heat from the attic (which was the original cause of Ice dams) melded the snow, which then re-froze, large pieces of Ice and Snow would avalanche off the roof, taking down the gutters with them.
+But now, after each winter storm, snow would accumulate on the roof, and the heat from the attic (which was the original cause of Ice dams) melted the snow, which then re-froze, large pieces of Ice and Snow would avalanche off the roof, taking down the gutters with them.
 This was also a serious safety hazard for people living in the house and those visiting it in the winter.
-The home owner – Glenn – attempted to solve this problem by attaching improvised snow guards to the sheets of aluminum, but those came down after the next snow storm, together with Ice and Snow that accumulated on the roof.
+The homeowner,Glenn, attempted to solve this problem by attaching improvised snow guards to the sheets of aluminum, but those came down after the next snow storm, together with Ice and Snow that accumulated on the roof.

-As mentioned before, the new roof had to be maintenance free, resistant to ice dams, last a very long time and to prevent snow and ice from falling off.
 Basically, functionality was the main concern for Glenn, yet good curb appeal was also important.
-A standing seam metal roofing system with energy efficient Cool Roof coating was chosen.
+To meet all of his requirements, a standing seam metal roofing system with energy efficient Cool Roof coating was chosen.
 Standing seam has no horizontal seams, thus there would be no water back ups (which are a common problem related to ice dams on asphalt shingle roofs), and would just run off the roof panels.